RollyAngell/ML-Azure-Udacity/Project 2 - Operationalizing Machine Learning/starter_files/README.md

 ![image](https://user-images.githubusercontent.com/8076356/107149242-85893400-6925-11eb-92f6-a74df3ea74b7.png)

 ## STEP 5: Swagger Documentation
-We using swagger ui was used to see the input required for an API request in order to obtain predictions from the deployed model.
+We using swagger ui to see the input required for an API request in order to obtain predictions from the deployed model.
+Swagger helps in building, documenting, and consuming RESTful web services.
+It also explains what types of HTTP requests that an API can consume, like POST and GET.

 Default localhost